US Gas Prices & the SPR Buffer — 2026 Three-Scenario Forecast

 ~250 mbbl salt-dome hydraulic limit

 Below ~250 mbbl, the four Gulf-coast salt-dome caverns cannot sustain maximum-rate pumping (brine displacement geometry).
-Washington would slow draws well before the floor.
-Currently 340.3 mbbl (Jun 12 print, lowest since 1983) — ~90 mbbl above the floor.
+Currently 316.5 mbbl (Jul 10 print, final, lowest since April 1983, below even the 2023 drawdown low) — ~66.5 mbbl above the floor.
+The escalation scenario now projects breaching it more deeply by December.

 The headline number.
 What drivers pay.
 Y-axis $3 to $7; the 2022 historical peak of $5.00 marked as a dashed reference; the pre-conflict baseline of $2.98 visible at the chart floor.